 The Attribute Sets dialog box appears.

-- Create a new attribute set.
+- Create an attribute set.

 Alternatively, you can import and modify existing attribute sets shared with you by another person.
-For more information, see Configuring attribute sets.

 - Click Export.